Faculty

 Camp Director

-Ms. Marsh has enjoyed a fulfilling career as a cellist, concertizing with professional and volunteer orchestras, and as a soloist, chamber and freelance musician.
-She has won concerto competitions on the national level and soloed with symphonies locally and throughout the western states.
+Mrs. Marsh has enjoyed a fulfilling career as a cellist, concertizing with professional and volunteer orchestras and as a chamber and freelance musician.
+She has won concerto competitions on the national level and soloed with symphonies locally and throughout the United States.
+She currently enjoys performing with Utah’s newest orchestra, the Bountiful Philharmonia.

-One of her favorite musical experiences is performing in the Orchestra at Temple Square.
-Elizabeth has played in the section and principal cello for a number of years, and is grateful for this special opportunity to combine her spiritual conviction with her love of music.
+One of her favorite musical experiences is performing with her husband, Gregory, in the Tabernacle Choir and Orchestra at Temple Square.
+She has played principal cello for a number of years, and is grateful for this special opportunity to combine her spiritual conviction with her love of music.
+Elizabeth and Gregory love teaching their ten young children.

 Mrs. Denise Willey